AratoAi/arato-github-actions/README.md

 **Problem:** The build API didn't return any experiment IDs.

 **Solution:**
-1. Check your experiment IDs are in format `flow_id/experiment_id`
+1. Check your experiment IDs are in format `notebook-id/experiment-id` or `notebook-id`
 2. Verify the experiments exist in your Arato workspace
 3. Check the build API response for errors

-#### ⏰ "Builds taking too long"
-**Problem:** Experiments are still running after 60 minutes.

-**Solution:** This is normal for complex experiments.
-The workflow will:
-- Report current status
-- Mark incomplete experiments as "in progress"
-- You can check Arato UI for final results

 ### Getting Help

 1. **Check the logs** - GitHub Actions provides detailed execution logs
 2. **Verify inputs** - Ensure all required parameters are provided correctly
-3. **Test manually** - Try your API calls manually using curl or Postman
-4. **Check Arato status** - Verify your experiments in the Arato UI
+3. **Check Arato status** - Verify your experiments in the Arato UI

 ## 📚 More Examples